Bourkies/BIngo-Interactive-Score-Sheet/README.md

 ### **Step 5: Set Up the 'Submissions' Tab**

 This sheet will automatically log all player submissions.

+*   **Evidence Column:** This column stores submission evidence as a JSON string, which allows players to submit multiple pieces of evidence (each with a link and a name) for a single tile.
+For example: `[{"link":"https://...","name":"First proof"}]`.
-Admins verify tiles by setting the “Admin Verified” value of a submission to “TRUE”, after which the tile is then scored.
+*   **Admin Verification:** Admins verify tiles by setting the “Admin Verified” value of a submission to “TRUE” in the Admin Page or directly in the sheet.

 | A | B | C | D | E | F | G | H | I |
 | :---- | :---- | :---- | :---- | :---- | :---- | :---- | :---- | :---- |